On the Reynolds-number scaling of Poisson solver complexity: ANALYSIS OF THE RESIDUAL OF POISSON'S EQUATION

 \mbigskip

-At the same time, increasing $Re$ implies finer grids (Eq.~\ref{K41_Nx}), \Xavi{resulting in a broader range of scales and, consequently, a more ill-conditioned Poisson equation.} \XaviR{Therefore}, the spectral distribution of the residual $\hat{r}_k^0$ is of central importance.
-Assuming a power-law scaling in the inertial range \XaviR{with slope $\scalResK$, we obtain},
+At the same time, increasing $Re$ implies finer grids (Eq.~\ref{K41_Nx}), \Xavi{resulting in a broader range of scales and, consequently, a more ill-conditioned Poisson equation.} \XaviR{Therefore}, the spectral distribution of the residual $\hat{r}_k^0$ is of central importance. \aft{Here and in the following, the hat notation $\hat{(\cdot)}$ denotes the Fourier coefficient of the corresponding quantity, while the sub-index $k$ represents the associated wavenumber.} Assuming a power-law scaling in the inertial range \XaviR{with slope $\scalResK$, we obtain},

 where $k$ is the wavenumber and $\scalResDt \in \{1,2\}$ depends on the definition of the residual: $\scalResDt=1$ for Eq.~(\ref{residual1}) and $\scalResDt=2$ for Eq.~(\ref{residual2}). \XaviR{This power-law scaling is confirmed \textit{a posteriori} by the numerical results presented in Section~\ref{results}.}